-Here, we are sharing inspiring photographs from the moving floral tributes that spontaneously grew outside Lynn Valley Library, and invite you to show your support for Lynn Valley, in pictures or words.
+Here, we are sharing inspiring photographs from the moving floral tributes that spontaneously grew outside Lynn Valley Library and community art pieces and installations.
+We invite you to show your support for Lynn Valley, in pictures or words.

 Latest News (May 11): Lynn Valley LOVE: A Community Healing Project

 You are invited to help spread the LOVE as our community continues its healing in the wake of the tragic attack on March 27, 2021.